 Single modules for CPD

-The course does not require a formal placement, but we do require students to take up industry-based learning opportunities where possible to assist their learning and to put the theory into practice.
-All core modules include a form of industry engagement and observation, and the teaching team boasts industry relationships that students can benefit from through networking opportunities and field trips that can inspire client-based projects in their dissertations.
+The course does not include a formal placement, but we do require students to take up industry-based learning opportunities where possible to assist their learning and to put the theory into practice.
+All core modules include a form of industry engagement and observation, and the teaching team boasts industry relationships that students can benefit from through networking opportunities and field trips that can inspire client-based projects for their final projects.

 Indeed, industry-based experiences and opportunities are offered by most of the world-renowned film organisations based in Edinburgh.
 Although we support students to find opportunities, you are required to secure your own arrangements in line with your personal interests.
 As we are in Edinburgh, the world’s first and best ‘Festival City’, there is no end of opportunities, and we are well-regarded by our industry peers: many QMU alumni work in these organisations.
 If you are already working in the sector, you can use your existing employment as the site for your industry-based learning.